dove-technology/commercetools-discounts-extension/README.md

 The `USE_DIRECT_DISCOUNTS_FOR_SHIPPING` environment variable can be used to change from using Direct Discounts to Custom Line Items by setting the value to `false`.

+If you use a Custom Line Item for shipping discounts you need to specify the tax category for the Custom Line Item using the `CTP_TAX_CATEGORY_ID` environment variable.

+### Carts with Multiple Shipping Methods

-Note, carts with multiple Shipping Methods (i.e. carts with a Shipping Mode of `Multiple`) do not have their shipping cost passed to Dovetech so no shipping discounts setup in Dovetech will apply.
+Carts with multiple Shipping Methods (i.e. carts with a Shipping Mode of `Multiple`) do not have their shipping cost passed to Dovetech so no shipping discounts setup in Dovetech will apply.